rodolfocarobene/git_lecture/exercises/batch2.md

    whatever.

 2. Create a new branch.
 Start modifying some file (README, pyrpoject.toml...).
-   Before commiting, stash the changes and go back to main.
-Go back to your branch, unstash the changes and commit them.
+   Before committing, stash the changes and go back to main.
+Go back to your branch, un-stash the changes and commit them.
 Try this with different
    strategies:

    - single stash and `stash pop`
    - multiple stashes with custom names
    - `stash apply` and `stash drop`

-3. Try to change a file then, before commiting, restore the changes.
-Tr both with staged and not-staged changes.
+3. Try to change a file then, before committing, restore the changes.
+Try both with staged and not-staged changes.

 4. Git blame some file and look at the output.
 Try isolating a single line.